 Drive to a cheaper airport

 Consider driving to a different airport to save money on flights, baggage, and parking.
-For example, of the top 15 in the UK, including all London airports when looking at flights to Europe, the best-value airports can be found at Newcastle, Birmingham, Leeds, Liverpool, and East Midlands.
+For example, the airports of the top 15 destinations in the UK, including all London airports when looking at flights to Europe, the best-value airports can be found at Newcastle, Birmingham, Leeds, Liverpool, and East Midlands.
 You may have to weigh up the cost of driving for a couple of hours, petrol or an overnight stay in a hotel.
 But after you’ve done your number-crunching and made sure you can get there on time, this can still mean a better price for your holiday.

 Consider an indirect flight